MassMesh/autoygg/README.md

 Disabling Yggdrasil tunnel routing                                    [ ok ]
 $
 ```

+## Database
+autoygg creates a SQLite database at `/var/lib/autoygg/autoygg.db`.
+Be sure to back it up when changing versions.

 ## Hacking

 GNU Make and a Go compiler, version 1.11 or higher are required.
 In addition,